Ginger Essential Oil

 Ginger Essential Oil Profile

-This CO2 extracted organic ginger oil from India has a fragrance that is true to the pungent, spicy sweet warmth of fresh ginger root.
+This organic ginger oil from Madagscar has a fragrance that is true to the pungent, spicy sweet warmth of fresh ginger root.
+Distilled from the fresh roots, washed in a nearby stream as they are harvested, you can truly smell the difference in this superior ginger oil.

 Aromatic Profile and Blending of Ginger Essential Oil